balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 ) external payable returns (uint256 bptAmountOut);
 ```

-* The sender defines the exact amounts of the tokens they wish to send, `exactAmountsIn`, the vault will use no more or less than this.
-Note these must be sent in token registration order (TODO - Confirm how this is determined.
-Maybe add another section?)
+* `exactAmountsIn` defines the exact amounts of each token to add to the pool. _Note: these must be sent in token registration order (TODO - Confirm how this is determined.
+Maybe add another section?)_
-* The sender defines the minimum amount of BPT tokens they should receive, `minBptAmountOut`.
+* `minBptAmountOut` defines the minimum amount of BPT to receive.
 If the amount is less than this (e.g. because of slippage) the transaction will revert
-* If wethIsEth is set to true to enable auto wrapping of the native asset the transaction must be sent with the appropriate value amount
+* If `wethIsEth` is set to `true`, the Router will deposit the `exactAmountIn` of `ETH` into the `WETH` contract.
+So, the transaction must be sent with the appropriate `value` amount
-* userData is a field that allows for custom flexibility.
-In this case it serves no purpose and `0x` value can be used.
+* `userData` allows additional parameters to be provided for custom pool types.
+In most cases it is not required and a value of `0x` can be provided.

 The following sections provide specific implementation details for Javascript (with and without the SDK) and Solidity.

 ## Javascript With SDK

-This example demonstrates the full flow for adding liquidity for a given pool.
-The SDK is used to easily fetch pool data from the [API-TODO add link]() and create a transaction with user defined slippage protection.
+This example demonstrates the full flow for adding liquidity to a given pool.
+The SDK provides functionality to easily fetch pool data from the [API-TODO add link]() and create a transaction with user defined slippage protection.

 ```typescript
 TODO - THIS IS NOT FINALISED